Hoklo Americans: History

 Some coolies and laborers in Hawaii during the 1800s were from southern Fukien.
 There is a Hoklo cemetery in the Pauoa Valley in Honolulu.

 Researchers have looked upon the patterns of immigration of Filipinos to the United States and have recognized four significant waves.
 The first was connected to the period when the Philippines was part of New Spain and later the Spanish East Indies; Filipinos, via the Manila galleons, would migrate to North America.

 The second wave was during the period when the Philippines were a territory of the United States; as U.S. Nationals, Filipinos were unrestricted from immigrating to the US by the Immigration Act of 1917 that restricted other Asians.
 This wave of immigration has been referred to as the manong generation.
 Filipinos of this wave came for different reasons, but the majority were laborers, predominantly Ilocano and Visayan.
 This wave of immigration was distinct from other Asian Americans, due to American influences, and education, in the Philippines; thefore they did not see themselves as aliens when they immigrated to the United States.
-During the Great Depression, Filipino Americans were also affected, losing jobs, and being the target of race based violence.
+During the Great Depression, Filipino Americans were also affected, losing jobs, and being the target of race-based violence.
 This wave of immigration ended due to the Philippine Independence Act in 1934, which restricted immigration to 50 persons a year.

-Some Hokkien people in the Philippines adopted Spanish-style surnames, many of which ended with "-co" (Chinese: 哥; Pe̍h-ōe-jī: ko / koh), which means "older brother", a term used by Hokkien Filipinos to address each other.
+Some Hokkien people in the Philippines adopted romanized Hokkien surnames during Spanish colonial times, many of which end with "-co" (ko (older brother, 哥)), an honorific suffix that used to be used by Hokkien Chinese Filipinos appended to the end of their Hokkien Chinese given name.
+Many also end with "-son" and "-zon" (sun (grandson, 孫)) because the surname was a romanized Hokkien word that described which line of descendants the patriarch was from, either through birth order or which generation from their Hokkien-speaking ancestor.
 Some of these surnames were also brought to America.

 Hoklo Taiwanese people are about 70% of the population of Taiwan, but the first wave of Taiwanese immigrants to America were mostly Waishengren, most of whom were not Hoklo.
 Hoklo people started immigrating in larger numbers after the 1960s.